jasonwebb/morphogenesis-resources/README.md

 _Voronoi diagrams_ are the [dual](https://observablehq.com/@mbostock/the-delaunays-dual) of Delaunay triangulations.
 This means that once a Delaunay triangulation has been computed for a set of points, a Voronoi diagram can be drawn without any additional data - just draw lines connecting the centers of the circumcircles!

-_Voronoi diagrams_ are very useful for efficiently and organically partitioning (splitting up) both 2D and 3D space.
+Voronoi diagrams are very useful for efficiently and organically partitioning (splitting up) both 2D and 3D space.
 They are especially good for accurately modelling the way soft bodies (like biological cells) get smushed together in constrained environments, like embryonic cells undergoing mitosis.

+Voronoi diagrams are often used (perhaps overused) in digital fabrication applications, [especially 3D printing](https://www.google.com/search?q=voronoi+3d+printing&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiQh-npy_HhAhUFSq0KHfBpClQQ_AUIDigB&biw=1920&bih=937), for their characteristic aesthetic style and their ability to reduce material usage while preserving overall form.
+Given their popularity among amateur 3D printing enthusiasts, this effect is probably best used sparingly in serious applications.

 _Articles:_
 * [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) on Wikipedia